daniel-c/iSimulatorExplorer/README.md

 ### System requirements ###

 * OS X 10.10 or above
-* Xcode 6.0 or above
+* Xcode 8.0 or above
-* Xcode 8 to build the current version of the project.

 ### Notes on CA certificates in iOS simulator ###